Star light, Star bright: How Does Light Intensity Change with Distance?

 ArtSkills Trifold with Header

 For this science project, you will use a smartphone and Google's Science Journal app to measure light intensity levels.
 Science Journal is an app that lets you record data using sensors that are built into many smartphones, including a light sensor.
-You can learn how to use the Science Journal app here and how to use the light sensor here.
-The light sensor measures light intensity in units of lux (lx), which is a measure of how much light falls on a certain area.
+To learn how to use the Science Journal app and how to use the light sensor, you can review the relevant tutorials on this Science Journal tutorial page.
+In the Android version of Science Journal, the light sensor measures light intensity in units of lux (lx), which is a measure of how much light falls on a certain area.

 Setting Up Your Experiment